 Wrestling car seats and strollers onto planes, trains and automobiles is part and parcel of traveling with kids.
 And while summer vacations make beautiful memories, they also make parents tired!
 We’ve rounded up a collection of travel-friendly gear to make it all go more smoothly.
 From ultra-lightweight strollers that fold down to the size of a handbag to a booster seat that can fit in your back pocket, we’ve got you covered this summer!

 Tired of water bottles and snack containers rolling all over the car?
 An organizer like this one will help make road trips easier.
-This Little Monsters Organizer straps to the back of the driver or passenger seat and has plenty of pockets for wipes, cups, snacks and even your electronics and travel games.
+This Forby car organizer comes with a front seat and backseat organizer with moveable dividers.
+It has plenty of pockets for stashing wipes, cups, snacks, and even your electronics and travel games.

 Necessity is the mother (or father) of invention.
 The Mifold was invented by a dad of four who wanted a small, portable booster seat for his kids to carry with them so that they would have the correct seat no matter whose car they rode in.
 It works like this: Instead of bringing the child up to a height to fit a shoulder lap belt, this booster brings the seat belt down to the correct level for the child.
 The Mifold is even small enough to fit in a back pocket or backpack.

 On sunny summer days, parents worry about protecting little ones from sunburn.
-The Sunday Afternoons Child Play Hat offers top coverage for kids 2 to 5 years old with a neck veil for shielding the back of the neck and sun-protective fabric.
-The mesh sides offer ventilation while the chin strap has a break-away feature to prevent tangling.
-Plus, reviewers say the hat dries quickly when wet with the brim staying up when damp.
+The Sunday Afternoons child play hat offers top coverage for kids ages 2–5, with its neck veil for shielding the back of the neck and sun-protective fabric.
+The mesh sides offer ventilation while the chin strap has a breakaway feature to prevent tangling.
+Plus, reviewers say the hat dries quickly when wet, and the brim stays up when damp.